 Instructions

 - Add the cornstarch and a pinch of salt and keep whipping until the meringue reaches stiff peaks.
-It should be thick and glossy and hold its shape.
+It should be thick and glossy and hold its shape.1 tsp Cornstarch, 1 pinch Salt

 - Heat the milk and vanilla over medium heat in a deep-edged frying pan or large saucepan.
-Don't let it boil, you want it to be just before the point of small bubbles forming.2 cups Whole Milk, 1 teaspoon Vanilla
+Don't let it boil, you want it to be just before the point of small bubbles forming.480 ml (2 cups) Whole Milk, 1 tsp Vanilla Extract

 - Use two spoons to shape your meringue into whatever shape you like, I just passed the meringue back and forth between the spoons to make smooth edges.

 - Gently place each meringue shape into the hot milk.
 Don't overcrowd the pan, the meringues will expand slightly while they are in there.
-Let them poach for 2 minutes, then flip them over and do 2 minutes on the other side.
+Let them poach for 2-3 minutes, then flip them and poach for 2-3 minutes on the other side.

 - Gently remove the poached meringues and place them on a plate with paper towels to soak up the excess liquid.
 Let them cool here before transferring to the fridge for at least 2 hours.

-- Strain the milk from poaching the meringues to remove any pieces of meringue, and top it up if needed so you have 2 cups of milk again.
-Return to the heat in a clean saucepan and begin to warm it again.
+- Strain the milk from poaching the meringues to remove any pieces of meringue, and top it up if needed so you have 2 cups (500ml) of milk again.
+Return to the heat in a clean saucepan until it is hot (not bubbling).

-- Whisk the egg yolks with the remaining sugar (about ⅓ cup) until they are combined and turn a slightly paler color.
+- Whisk the egg yolks with the remaining sugar until pale and thick.66 g Superfine Sugar

 - Once all the milk is incorporated, pour the whole mixture back into the saucepan and return to the heat.